Introduction

 History

-The Brandenburg Gate was designed by Carl Gotthard Langhans and completed in 1791.
-It was originally part of the city’s customs wall and served as the main entrance to the city of Berlin.
-The gate consists of twelve Doric columns with a central passageway for chariots and pedestrian walkways on either side.
+The Brandenburg Gate was designed by Carl Gotthard Langhans and is said to be finished in 1791.
+Originally it was a part of the customs wall and it was the main gate to city of Berlin.
+It has twelve Doric columns and has a covered passage for chariot and two sidewalks adjacent to it.

 Architectural Significance